glouppe/talk-kva-2025/talk.md

 It was observed with the JWST telescope, which provided us with a high-quality spectrum of its atmosphere.

 This brown dwarf is interesting because its temperature is similar to that of some exoplanets, making it a good proxy for studying exoplanet atmospheres.
-It is also interesting because it is cool enough to have complex molecules like water vapor, methane, and ammonia bumbling around in its atmosphere.
+It is also interesting because it is cool enough to have complex molecules like water vapor, methane, or ammonia.

 ---